TatsukiIshijima/AppleDetector/README.md

 xxx.xml is created file in step1.
 Feature is saved at xxx.csv.
 File name is arbitrarily.
 Lable is 0 or 1
+After Created True feature and False feature, These file connected used Excel etc (add row).

 **Step3 Train feature**
+Run this command
+*python train.py xxx.csv*
+xxx.csv is created file in step2.
+train model is saved in trainModel directory.

 ## Requirement
 1. Python3(Anaconda)